 Consumers want to buy what they want, where they want, and when they want.
 The risks of keeping stock will have further increased in 2030.
 The answer?
 Industrial 3D printers produce ‘on demand’ products.
 These printers will not be located at industrial sites, but can simply be found in the shop.
 The customer stands around and watches, and immediately takes his fully ‘customized’ product home with him.

-Everything is circular and whenever possible, local
+Customer experience in 2030: Everything is circular and whenever possible, local

 Products that are individually purchased will be entirely and infinitely reusable at the end of their lifecycle.
-Manufacturers that have not explicitly presented themselves as sustainable over the past decades will surely fail.
+Manufacturers that haven’t explicitly presented themselves as sustainable will surely fail.

 The increase in environmental and health consciousness will also have resulted in a revaluation for small-scale and local.
 Local crafts will be hugely valued.
 This will not only benefit local communities; the planet itself will also appreciate this change in behaviour.

 The traditional model of ownership will have shifted increasingly towards renting products and buying services in which the original product no longer matters.

 Take, for instance, a lawnmower.
 The object itself is of little value.
 Behind the product however lies a need: customers want to have a regularly manicured lawn.
 The rise of companies like Uber and Snappcar are an example of this development.
 Rather than owning a car, the transport from A to B is the focal point.
 Getting back to the lawnmower: Amazon already understood this development in 2015.
 Consumers back then could already rent goats for manicuring the lawn.

-According to Gartner, 80 percent of all customer contacts will take place via artificial intelligence by 2030.
-These AI systems will not only understand the customer’s individual preferences, but will also recognise the customer’s mood.
+According to Gartner, 80% of all customer contacts will take place via artificial intelligence by 2030.
+These AI systems will not only understand the customer’s individual preferences, but will also recognize the customer’s mood.
 Depending on whether a customer is angry, happy or sad, the system will adapt to these emotions.

 Customers value empathic abilities, even if this takes place via bots.
 According to recent research from the Fashion Institute of Technology, millennials in particular seek an emotional connection with a brand.

-Emotion recognition not only reduces the risk of a dissatisfied customer completely turning his back on a brand, it also provides new possibilities for ‘up-selling’.
+Emotion recognition not only reduces the risk of a dissatisfied customer completely turning his back on a brand, it also provides new possibilities for up-selling.
 A happy or satisfied customer is, after all, more likely to buy something else, whereas this sales technique will probably seem more pushy to an angry customer.Emotion recognition, however, does not eliminate the value and necessity of human contact with the customer.
 However advanced AI might be, it cannot replace human warmth and compassion.
 For some matters, people will always prefer dealing with a human.
 (Technology where possible, human where needed.)

 The challenge in 2030 will be not go overboard in using technology, as effectively illustrated in the video below.